pingcap/docs/tidb-resource-control.md

 <CustomContent platform="tidb">

-1. Execute the following statement to enable the resource control feature.
+1. Execute the following statement to disable the resource control feature.

     ```sql
     SET GLOBAL tidb_enable_resource_control = 'OFF';
     ```

-2. Set the TiKV parameter [`resource-control.enabled`](/tikv-configuration-file.md#resource-control) to `false`.
+2. Set the TiKV parameter [`resource-control.enabled`](/tikv-configuration-file.md#resource-control) to `false` to disable scheduling based on the RU of the resource group.

 </CustomContent>